ankita-chowdhury/clapgrow-task/README.md

 5. **Code Quality:**
    - Follows best practices for code structure and organization.
-   - Uses functional components and hooks.
+   - Used functional components and hooks.

 ## Technical Requirements

 - **React:**
-  - Uses the latest version of React.
+  - Used the latest version of React.
-  - Utilizes functional components and hooks (`useState`, `useEffect`, etc.).
+  - Utilizes functional components and hooks (`UseState`, `useEffect`, `useParams` etc.).

 - **API:**
-  - Uses the JSONPlaceholder API to fetch user data (https://jsonplaceholder.typicode.com/users).
+  - Used the JSONPlaceholder API to fetch user data list (https://jsonplaceholder.typicode.com/users).
+  - Used the JSONPlaceholder API to fetch user details (https://jsonplaceholder.typicode.com/users/${id}).
 - **Routing:**
-  - Uses React Router for navigation between the User List View and User Detail View.
+  - Used React Router for navigation between the User List View and User Detail View.

 - **State Management:**
-  - Uses React's built-in state management with hooks.
+  - Used React's built-in state management with hooks.

 - **Styling:**
-  - Uses plain CSS for styling.
+  - Used plain CSS for styling.

-## File Structure

-src/
-├── components/
-│   ├── UserList.js
-│   ├── UserDetail.js
-│   ├── SearchBox.js
-│   └── ErrorMessage.js
-├── pages/
-│   ├── UserListView.js
-│   ├── UserDetailView.js
-├── App.js
-├── index.js
-├── App.css
-└── index.css
+  - Used Material UI for adding loader